 Halofantrine: Fluconazole can increase halofantrine plasma concentration due to an inhibitory effect on CYP3A4.
 Concomitant use of fluconazole and halofantrine has the potential to increase the risk of cardiotoxicity (prolonged QT interval, torsades de pointes) and consequently sudden heart death.
-This combination should be avoided (see section 4.4).
+This combination should be avoided (see section 4.4.
+Special warnings and precautions for use).